fboukezzoula/PlaceholdersKit/README.md

     external: true
 ```

-In this example, your Dockerfile use for building your _**my-docker-application-image:tag**_ should have only a [RUN] Docker command for updating all your placeholders in all your extensions files according your parameters before your [ENTRYPOINT] need to run your application when the container start.
-Also, if you have a script (sh for example) on your [ENTRYPOINT], you can add only the call for executing the placeholder binary before starting your docker application. **THAT'S ALL !!**
+In this example, your Dockerfile use for building your _**my-docker-application-image:tag**_ should have only a [CMD] Docker command for updating all your placeholders in all your extensions files according your parameters just after your [ENTRYPOINT] need to run your application when the container start.
+Also, if you have a script (script sh for example) on your [ENTRYPOINT], you can add only the call for executing the placeholder binary before starting your docker application. **THAT'S ALL !!**

 * Example in the bottom of a Dockerfile :